jboss-developer/jboss-eap-quickstarts/wicket-war/README.md

 Author: Ondrej Zizka <ozizka@redhat.com>
 Level: Intermediate
 Technologies: Apache Wicket, JPA
-Summary: Demonstrates how to use the Wicket Framework 1.5 with the JBoss server using the Wicket-Stuff Java EE integration packaged as a WAR
+Summary: Demonstrates how to use the Wicket Framework 1.5 with the JBoss EAP server using the Wicket-Stuff Java EE integration packaged as a WAR
 Target Product: EAP
 Product Versions: EAP 6.1, EAP 6.2
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>